-Well, for one, a business proposal is directly from an established business to a prospective client.
+Well, for one, a business proposal outlines a particular product or service offered by an established business to a prospective client.

 You’re trying to sell your prospective client on your product or service, not on your business itself.
-You’re not after funding, as you are with a business plan, but rather after their business.
+You’re not after funding, as you are with a business plan, you’re trying to make a sale.

-A business proposal is also not an estimate; although you’ll likely touch on costs and outline these details in your business proposal, an estimate is much more informal and just a quick look at the costs, not the whole picture.
+A business proposal is also not an estimate; although you’ll likely touch on costs and pricing in your business proposal, an estimate is much more informal and just a quick look at the costs, not the whole picture.

 Your business proposal should start with a title page, which should include your name, the name of your company, the name of the person to whom you’re submitting your proposal, and the date submitted.

 Depending on how long your business proposal is, a table of contents is a nice touch.
 Include it after your title page, and before you launch into any details.
 If you’re delivering it as a PDF, including anchor links down to each section, so it’s easy to get to specific areas.